Mountains & Peaks | BY Rami Rasamny | PUBLISH DATE: June 25 2026 | READ TIME: 13 mins | UPDATED DATE: August 06 2026

 Who is an Island Peak climb for?

-For the wider Nepal progression, start with the Nepal trekking and mountaineering hub.
-If you are already comparing this with a guided expedition, explore the Island Peak Expedition.
+For the wider Nepal progression, explore our Nepal trekking and mountaineering hub.
+If you are already considering the guided experience, visit the Island Peak Expedition page.

 Island Peak route overview